DioxusLabs/dioxus/docs/router/src/features/routes/parameter.md

 Each individual [`Segment`] can only ever have one active route.
 This means that when a [`Segment`] has more than just a parameter route, the router has to decide which is active.
 It does that this way:

+0. If the segment is not specified (i.e. `/`), then the index route will be active.
 1. If a [_fixed_](./index.md#fixed-routes) route matches the current path, it will be active.
 2. If a [_matching_ route](./matching.md) matches the current path, it will be